 Alpha and Beta Centauri (Hadar) are known as the Southern Pointers, or simply the Pointers in the southern hemisphere.
 The two stars point in the direction of the Southern Cross, a conspicuous southern asterism commonly used to find true south.

-The Chinese know Alpha Centauri as 南門二 (Nán Mén Èr), the Second Star of the Southern Gate.
-The Chinese Southern Gate asterism is formed by Alpha Centauri with Epsilon Centauri.
-It is part of the Horn mansion, which represents the horns of the Azure Dragon.
+In traditional Chinese astronomy, Alpha Centauri was known as 南門二 (Nán Mén Èr), the Second Star of the Southern Gate.
+The Chinese Southern Gate asterism was formed by Alpha Centauri with Epsilon Centauri.
+It was part of the Horn mansion, which represented the horns of the Azure Dragon.

 Location